 15.2.
 Our liability, except in cases involving death, injury or illness, shall be limited to a maximum of 3 (three) times the cost of the Programme per Challenger.
 Our liability in all cases will be limited in accordance with and/or in an identical manner to the contractual terms of the companies that provide the transportation for travel arrangements.
 These terms are incorporated into this contract; and any relevant international convention as detailed below.
 We are to be regarded as having all benefit of any limitation of compensation contained in these or any conventions.
 The Customer can ask for copies of the transport companies' contractual terms, or the international conventions, from our offices at World Challenge, Maple Court, 17-21 Queens Road, High Wycombe, HP13 6AQ, UK.

 15.3.
-We shall have no liability where the cause of the failure to provide, or failure in, the Programme or any death or personal injury suffered is not due to any fault on our part or that of our agents or suppliers, because it is either attributable to the School Leader or another member of the group on the Programme, or attributable to someone unconnected with the Programme and is unforeseeable or unavoidable, or is due to unusual or unforeseeable circumstances beyond our control, the consequences of which could not have been avoided even if all due care had been exercised, or an event which neither we, nor our agents or suppliers could have foreseen or forestalled.
+We shall have no liability where the cause of the failure to provide, or failure in, the Programme or any death or personal injury suffered is not due to any fault on our part or that of our agents or suppliers, because it is attributable to another member of the group on the Programme, or attributable to someone unconnected with the Programme and is unforeseeable or unavoidable, or is due to unusual or unforeseeable circumstances beyond our control, the consequences of which could not have been avoided even if all due care had been exercised, or an event which neither we, nor our agents or suppliers could have foreseen or forestalled.

 15.4.
 If any international convention applies to, or governs, any of the services or facilities included in the Programme and/or Expedition arranged or provided by us, or provided by any of our suppliers, and the Customer makes a claim against us of any nature arising out of death, injury, loss or damage suffered during or as a result of the provision of those services or facilities, our liability to pay the Customer (and/or the Challenger) compensation and/or the amount (if any) of compensation payable to the Customer (and/or the Challenger) by us will be limited in accordance with and/or in an identical manner to that provided for by the international convention concerned (in each case including in respect of the conditions of liability, the time for bringing any claim and the type and amount of any damages that can be awarded).
 International Conventions which may apply include, without limitation: in respect of international air travel, the Warsaw Convention 1929 (as amended) or the Montreal Convention 1999; in respect of rail travel, the Berne Convention 1961; in respect of carriage by sea, the Athens Convention 1974; in respect of carriage by road, the Geneva Convention 1973; and, in respect of hotels, the Paris Convention 1962.
 For the avoidance of doubt, this means that we are to be regarded as having all benefit of any limitations of compensation contained in any of these Conventions or any other international conventions applicable to the Programme.
 Other than as set out above, and as is detailed elsewhere in these Conditions, we shall have no legal liability whatsoever to the Customer or the Challenger for any loss or damage.